learn-co-students/Mod-4-Project_HTX-DS-021720/README.md

 ### Et Cetera

-You must meet with a coach or instructor, so they can check the feasibility of your idea, and at least one other time before the presentations.
+**You must meet with Bryan before 6pm on Thursday, Feb 6,** so he can check the feasibility of your idea, and with either Bryan or Lindsey at least one other time before the presentations.
 You're welcome to meet more than that, too!